UDreamArchitecture Building Communities: Two Weeks in 2016

 We are excited to offer two full weeks of urban design and technology to high school students for Architecture Building Communities.
 From July 11-15 and 18-22, participants will learn from the UDreamers how to repurpose a vacant lot and get an intro to the technology tools designers use, such as Rhino, Sketchup and Illustrator.
 Send in your registration form or sign up online today.

-UDream strives to increase diversity in the profession of urban design nationally, and in the Pittsburgh region specifically, by offering opportunities for permanent employment in Pittsburgh.
+UDream increases diversity in the profession of urban design nationally, and in the Pittsburgh region specifically, by offering opportunities for permanent employment in Pittsburgh.

 UDream provides recent graduates of architecture, landscape architecture, urban design and urban planning programs the opportunity to deepen their knowledge of urban design in a summer and fall immersion experience.

 UDream begins on the Carnegie Mellon University campus with a 5 week program of academic courses and studio work with an emphasis on urban sustainability.
 The courses and studio are taught by architecture faculty and local urban design practitioners.
 The academic program is followed by a 12 week internship with an urban design or architecture firm, public agency, or non-profit group engaged in planning and community development.